 He graduated after nine years as a Do-Ngag Rabjampa, Master of Sutra and Tantra, the highest academic degree.

 Ven.
 Jetsunma Jamyang Palmo

 Jetsunma Jamyang Palmo has completed nine years of retreat and nine years of shedra and was the primary teacher at Turqoise Leaf nunnery in Nepal.
 She will share her long-term experience with her study and practice of Buddhism.
-Jetsunma is currently also a student at Harvard University.
+Jetsunma is also curently pursuing studies in psychology and philosophy in the USA.

 Deep study, surrounded by beauty.

 The campus is located at the Garden of One Thousand Buddhas in western Montana’s spectacular Jocko Valley, just north of Missoula.
 Nestled in a peaceful valley in the land of the Confederated Salish and Kootenai Tribes of the Flathead Reservation, near Glacier National Park and medicinal hot springs.
 The location and architecture of the garden was a prophetic treasure vision that Sang-ngag Rinpoche had while a child and was discovered while on a trip to teach the dharma in Montana.

 The Garden of One Thousand Buddhas aligns positive properties of the physical world in a sacred architectural arrangement based on the eight-spoked Dharma wheel.
 This symbol evokes the turning or awakening of the enlightened qualities of altruism and wisdom.